Blacksmith

 Wines from this Winery

-2018 Blacksmith Dry Creek Valley Merlot
+BLACKSMITH Cabernet Sauvignon Dry Creek Valley

-Think “Dry Creek Valley,” and rolling hills of gnarled, old, head-pruned Zinfandel vines may spring to mind.
-But it’s not a secret that the region produces standout, if under-appreciated, Cabernet Sauvignon, too.
+To many, Sonoma’s Dry Creek Valley conjures up rolling vineyards of gnarled, head-pruned Zinfandel.
+But it’s not a secret that the region produces standout Cabernet Sauvignon, too.
 Because the Dry Creek Valley is cooler than the Alexander Valley, but less foggy than the Russian River Valley, the Cabernet wines tend toward a refined and elegant style, with Bordeaux-like structure, body and savory complexity.
 This blend of 90% Cabernet and 10% Merlot was sourced from a single vineyard planted on the east side of Dry Creek Valley, where rocky hillsides with thin soils contribute to small berry size and great fruit concentration.
 A lively nose of high-toned blackberry, violets and lavender opens up to generous flavors of red and blue fruits, olives, crème de cassis and cocoa.
 Try this juicy wine with grilled meats or veggies, pork tenderloin, or aged cheeses.

 Details »